 Secure Your Mobile Devices

 Bring your own device (BYOD) is being used by almost everyone which means another security threat that needs to be addressed.
 Everyone should lock their phone and computer with a password or a pin.
 This is an easy security measure however it is overlooked by many organizations.
-If you are using Office 365 for your business email, you should look into Exchange ActiveSync policies for managing devices in Office 365 as your can force mobile device that are accessing your company email to have security enabled.
+If you are using Microsoft 365 for your business email, you should look into Exchange ActiveSync policies for managing devices in Microsoft 365 as your can force mobile device that are accessing your company email to have security enabled.

 Careful What You Share